miguelsapage/Hazards_Study/README.md

 ## pb3.s

 This program is designed for a 5-stage processor with hazard detection and data forwarding.
 The code can be ran without any changes.

+## pb4.s

+This program is designed for a 5-stage processor with hazard detection and data forwarding.
+The solution uses reordering for a more efficient code.